 - Make sure that you register to attend a Transition Seminar.
 These expo-style events will not only provide you with relevant information about many aspects of transition (e.g. superannuation, family services, etc), but also give you the opportunity to meet with the support organisations that are available to you through transition and beyond.

 It is also important to set realistic expectations about your career path following service.
 You may have a clear idea of what kind of career you want to pursue or you may have no idea where to start.
 Either way, there are organisations available to you that can help you to navigate the steps towards your end goal.
-Some of the organisations in South Australia that you may find helpful at this stage include:

 It’s a good idea to speak with specialists in the employment and recruiting space to get an understanding of the current job market.
 This will allow you to make informed decisions about your career pathway as you will gain an understanding of what it will take to get there.
 Also be aware of resources that are available to help you understand what roles and level of employment you are qualified for based on your service level.

 The ADF has developed a series of resource documents (access here) that provide general guidance on core job tasks and demonstrated skills at rank across the ADF.
 These resources identify likely key priority skills sought by civilian employers applicable at each rank and gained through ADF training and experience.

 It’s important to consider how your transition will affect those closest to you – your family.
 For many transitioning ADF members the transition process may involve a move either intrastate or interstate.
 Remember to consider what affect this may have on family members.
 Have open and frank conversations with your partner and family to help you understand any concerns that they have about the potential changes that lie ahead.